-Endgrain: Ring-porous; medium-small earlywood pores 3-6 rows wide, very small latewood pores solitary and radial multiples of 2-3 sometimes forming bands; tyloses present; rays not visible without lens; parenchyma vasicentric.
+Endgrain: Ring-porous or semi-ring-porous; medium to large earlywood pores 3-6 rows wide, small to medium latewood pores, moderately numerous to numerous; commonly in radial multiples or tangential bands, sometimes in clusters; tyloses present; narrow rays not visible without lens, normal spacing; parenchyma vasicentric.

 Rot Resistance: Sumac is rated as being non-durable to perishable regarding decay resistance, and is also susceptible to insect attack.